-Our purpose is to supply our missionaries, chaplains, and project volunteers with essential information, current data, and resource materials to aide them in effectively ministering to cultural, sub-cultural, and special needs groups to help fulfill the Great Commission in America.
-Our goal is to serve you.
-Information on this site is compiled with you in mind to help find simple and quick references for questions concerning resources and research.
+Our purpose is to supply our missionaries, chaplains, and project volunteers with essential information, current data, and resource materials to aid them in effectively ministering to cultural, sub-cultural, and special needs groups to help fulfill the Great Commission in America.
+Our goal is to serve you!
+Information on this site is compiled with you in mind to provide simple and quick references for questions concerning resources and research.
 We look forward to being this point of reference, as well as a contact for future endeavors.
 Whatever your needs are, we are here to help!

 We live in the land of opportunity, but we often miss the most important

 Think about your daily routine.
 You start your day at the gym, surrounded by people.
 Do you put on headphones and distance yourself from everyone?

 It’s time to cook dinner but your cupboards are bare.
 You head to the supermarket and, again, find yourself surrounded by people.
 Do you rush through the store, brushing past everyone, to get in and out in five minutes?

 When we’re out in public, we expect to see people … and we do what it takes to avoid eye contact.
 But avoiding eye contact is avoiding an opportunity.

 We are called and mandated by God to spread the message of the gospel.
 And to ensure our success, he has filled us with the power of the Holy Spirit.